jeffreycwitt/pl339/docs/03-from-orality-to-literacy.md

 We abstracted from the visual "a" and the aural "a" to a common idea of "a" that does not have a material but only a logical existence.

-Consider this an analogous to the "idea" of a triangle.
+Consider this as analogous to the "idea" of a triangle.
 We see triangles instantiated in "material forms" all the time.
 But none of these material triangles are perfect triangles.
 Their angles may be askew or their lines may not be perfectly straight.
-Thus a perfect triangle can never be seen, but only defined by its properties (e.g. $$ a^{2} + b^2 = c^2 $$ etc.).
-Similarly, for a letter or word, it is easy to think of this as something that we see or hear, but Shannon will push us to think about the idea of the letter (or a word) as defined by its stastical properties: an "a" is really the first symbol in a series of 26, with a certain probability of appearance with in a given language.
+Thus a perfectly triangle can never be seen, but only defined by its properties (e.g. $$ a^{2} + b^2 = c^2 $$ etc.).
+Similarly, for a letter or word, it is easy to think of this as something that we see or hear, but Shannon will push us to think about the idea of the letter (or a word) as defined by its stastical properties: an "a" is really the first symbol in a set of 26, with a certain probability of appearance with in a given language.
 As we will see later, these properties are "measures" of difference, and the visual letter "a" is just one way of pointing to this difference.

 If it is possible to think about the letter "a" at this level of abstraction, then we can imagine a machine that can measure the difference in light waves for input and reproduce that same difference in sound waves for output.